Norwegian Elkhound

 Are Norwegian Elkhounds good with children?

-Yes, they are generally very loyal and protective of their families, making them good companions for children when properly socialized.
+Yes, they are generally very loyal and protective of their families, though supervision is always recommended.

 Do they shed a lot?